EVERLASTYING

 View Original

-This post may contain affiliate links which means I’ll receive a commission, at no extra cost to you, if you purchase through my link.
+This post contains affiliate links which means EVERLASTYING will earn a commission if you purchase through our link, at no extra cost for you.
 Read my disclosure for more information.
 Thank you for your support 🤍

-Fall in Taiwan is my favorite time of the year.
+Fall in Taiwan is my favorite time of year.

-The weather is nice and the scenery is stunning, making it perfect for outdoor activities without breaking a sweat.
-However, due to global warming, fall is becoming a shorter season starting in late October and lasting until early December, as opposed to starting in early October in the past.
+The weather is nice, and the scenery is breathtaking, making it ideal for outdoor activities without feeling too hot.
+However, due to global warming, the fall season has shortened, now starting in late October and lasting until early December, whereas it used to begin in early October.

-Remember, traveling light will allow you to explore Taiwan more deeply!
+Remember, traveling light will allow you to explore Taiwan more thoroughly!

 ⋆.˚⟡ ࣪ ˖